-This sheet summaries the inputs relevant to the particular site as entered by the NAV on the "Inputs NAV" tab.
-If there were figures that were not known, such as wastewater volumes in this instance, then the calculator will provide an estimate which will be displayed here.
-In this instance wastewater volume is calculated as water volume less leakage with the return to sewer allowance also applied.
+This sheet summaries the inputs relevant to the site as entered in the "Inputs NAV" sheet.
+If, as in this instance, wastewater volume is not known the calculator will estimate wastewater volume by applying the leakage adjustment (5.5%) and the return to sewer percentage (95%) to the water volume.